-"The Caught in the Crossfire recovery manual provides proven strategies for dealing with stress after a traumatic event.
-We're offering this complimentary recovery manual because we care deeply about the well-being of all communities affected by violence."
+"This recovery manual provides proven strategies for dealing with stress after a traumatic event.
+We're offering this complimentary recovery manual because we care deeply about the well-being of all communities affected by the coronavirus pandemic."

 -Dustin Hillis, CEO, Southwestern Family of Companies